- What other names is Beta-carotene known by?

 - An eye disease called age-related macular degeneration (AMD).
-Taking beta-carotene by mouth along with vitamin C, vitamin E, and zinc daily, seems to help prevent vision loss and worsening of AMD in people with advanced AMD.
+Taking beta-carotene by mouth along with vitamin C, vitamin E, and zinc seems to help prevent vision loss and worsening of AMD in people with more severe AMD.
+Taking this combination might reduce the progression of AMD to a more advanced state in people at low risk, but results are conflicting.
 Taking beta-carotene plus antioxidants but without zinc does not seem to improve advanced AMD.
-There isn't enough evidence to know taking beta-carotene along with other antioxidants works for people with less advanced macular disease.
-There is conflicting evidence about whether beta-carotene supplements can help reduce the risk of developing AMD.
+There is conflicting evidence about whether taking beta-carotene as part of the diet helps reduce the risk of developing AMD.

 - Breast cancer.
-Eating more fruits and vegetable that contain beta-carotene seems decrease the risk of breast cancer in pre-menopausal women who are at high risk of getting breast cancer, including those with a family history and those who use alcohol excessively.
+Eating more fruits and vegetable that contain beta-carotene seems decrease the risk of breast cancer in pre-menopausal women who are at high risk of getting breast cancer.
+These include women with a family history of breast cancer and those who use alcohol excessively.

 - Preventing complications post-childbirth.
-Taking beta-carotene by mouth before, during, and after pregnancy seems to reduce the incidence of diarrhea and fever post-childbirth.
+Taking beta-carotene by mouth before, during, and after pregnancy seems to reduce the incidence of diarrhea and fever after childbirth.

 - Pregnancy-related complications.
 Taking beta-carotene by mouth seems to reduce the risk of pregnancy-related death, pregnancy-related night blindness, and post-childbirth diarrhea and fever in underfed women.